Our Services

 Fun Fact: 1 square foot of soil just 6" deep can contain up to 13,000 seeds of weeds.

-Not all weeds are created equal, and controlling them starts with knowing the difference between pre- and post-emergent applications.
-Pre-emergent treatments are applied before weeds germinate.
-They form a protective barrier in the soil that prevents seeds from sprouting, which is especially important in the early Spring and late Summer when most weeds are starting their growth cycle.
-Post-emergent treatments, on the other hand, target weeds that are already growing.
-They allow us to eliminate visible weeds effectively without disturbing the surrounding grass.
-Using both in a season-long program ensures your lawn is protected from weeds before they even appear and treated if any break through.
+Not all weeds are created equal, and controlling them starts with understanding the difference between Pre- & Post- Emergent treatments.
+Pre-Emergent treatments are applied before weeds emerge.
+They create a barrier in the soil that stops germinating seedlings before they can establish and push through the surface, which is especially important in early Spring and late Summer when weed pressure is at its highest.
+Post-Emergent treatments target weeds that are already visible and actively growing, allowing us to eliminate them without disturbing the surrounding turf.
+Using both in a season-long program means your lawn is protected before weeds appear and treated if any manage to break through.

 Fertilizer, Limestone, and Soil pH: